List of radio stations in Bangladesh

 Radio broadcasts commenced in what is now known as Bangladesh in 1939 under British rule, as a part of All India Radio.
 The state-owned Bangladesh Betar monopolized the radio industry of the country until the launch of Radio Metrowave in 1999.
 The first FM radio station in Bangladesh, Bangladesh Betar Traffic Broadcasting, commenced transmissions in 2005, and the first privately owned FM radio station, Radio Today, commenced transmissions in 2006.
-There are currently 22 privately owned FM radio stations on the air in Bangladesh.
+There are currently 25 privately owned FM radio stations on the air in Bangladesh.
 This is a list of radio stations that are legally permitted by the Bangladesh Telecommunication Regulatory Commission.

 State-owned radio stations

 State-owned FM radio stations

 This list is for state-owned FM radio stations only.

 Privately owned radio stations

 As of 2019, the Ministry of Information had licensed 28 private organizations for FM broadcasting, and the Bangladesh Telecommunication Regulatory Commission had assigned FM broadcasting spectrum to them.
+At present, there are 23 FM radio stations broadcast in Bangladesh, and 5 are temporarily closed.